-- 5.1 MUNICIPAL COURT CREATED. (a) There shall be a Municipal Court, which shall be a qualified municipal court of record as provided by law, to hear and try all alleged violations of ordinances of the City and shall have such other jurisdiction as may be conferred by law.
+- 5.1 MUNICIPAL COURT CREATED. (a) There shall be a municipal court, which shall be a qualified municipal court of record as provided by law, to hear and try all alleged violations of ordinances of the City and shall have such other jurisdiction as may be conferred by law.
 Sentence and fine limitations shall be established by ordinance.
-All fines and costs collected by the Municipal Court shall be reported and paid to the City Treasurer for deposit in the General Fund of the City. - (b) The City Council shall furnish the Municipal Court with suitable courtroom facilities and funds for the proper conduct of the business of the Municipal Court. - 5.2 MUNICIPAL JUDGES. (a) The number of full-time and part-time municipal judges shall be established by ordinance. - (b) In the event the City Council finds there exists a substantial reduction in the work load of the Municipal Court, the number of full-time or part-time municipal judges may be reduced by ordinance. - (1) Such ordinance shall identify each full-time or part-time municipal judge whose position is to be eliminated.
-Such ordinance shall also provide that the municipal judge position to be eliminated shall be that of an incumbent judge who has served the lease time in office as a municipal judge in the Municipal Court of the City. - (2) In no event shall a position of municipal judge be eliminated prior to the expiration of six months from the effective date of such ordinance. - (c) At no time after the elimination of a position of a municipal judge under the provisions of this section shall the number of municipal judges be increased unless and until the City Council finds there exists a substantial increase in the work load of the Municipal Court. - (d) In the event that more than one full-time municipal judge is appointed, the City Council shall designate a Presiding Municipal Judge, who shall serve in such capacity at the pleasure of the City Council.
+All fines and costs collected by the municipal court shall be reported and paid to the City Treasurer for deposit in the general fund of the City. - (b) The City Council shall furnish the municipal court with suitable courtroom facilities and funds for the proper conduct of the business of the municipal court. - 5.2 MUNICIPAL JUDGES. (a) The number of full-time and part-time municipal judges shall be established by ordinance. - (b) In the event the City Council finds there exists a substantial reduction in the work load of the municipal court, the number of full-time or part-time municipal judges may be reduced by ordinance. - (1) Such ordinance shall identify each full-time or part-time municipal judge whose position is to be eliminated.
+Such ordinance shall also provide that the municipal judge position to be eliminated shall be that of an incumbent judge who has served the least time in office as a municipal judge in the municipal court of the City. - (2) In no event shall a position of municipal judge be eliminated prior to the expiration of six months from the effective date of such ordinance. - (c) At no time after the elimination of a position of a municipal judge under the provisions of this section shall the number of municipal judges be increased unless and until the City Council finds there exists a substantial increase in the work load of the municipal court. - (d) In the event that more than one full-time municipal judge is appointed, the City Council shall designate a Presiding Municipal Judge, who shall serve in such capacity at the pleasure of the City Council.
 All other full-time municipal judges shall be designated as Associate Municipal Judge.
-Part-time judges of the Municipal Court shall be designated as Municipal Judges.
-A judge serving in the Municipal Court for limited or special purposes on a temporary basis, as determined by the Presiding Municipal Judge, shall be a designated as Special Judge. - (e) All judges appointed to serve in the Municipal Court shall be licensed to practice law by the Supreme Court of the State of Colorado.
+Part-time judges of the municipal court shall be designated as Municipal Judges.
+A judge serving in the municipal court for limited or special purposes on a temporary basis, as determined by the Presiding Municipal Judge, shall be a designated as Special Judge. - (e) All judges appointed to serve in the municipal court shall be licensed to practice law by the Supreme Court of the State of Colorado.
 All such judges shall have been licensed to practice law for not less than five years at the time of appointment.